ls1intum/Artemis/docs/user/adaptive-learning.rst

 Students can track their progress in :ref:`competencies_student` and view the next recommended content in their :ref:`learning_paths_student`.

-Instructors have multiple ways to add competencies to their course: They can create new competencies, :ref:`importing existing ones <import_competencies>` or :ref:`generate competencies <generate_competencies>` using the integrated LLM.
+Instructors have multiple ways to add competencies to their course: They can create new competencies, :ref:`import existing ones <import_competencies>` or :ref:`generate competencies <generate_competencies>` using the integrated LLM subsystem of Artemis.
 They can then link exercises and lecture units to competencies and define relations between them to build a structure for learning paths.

 Administrators :ref:`manage the standardized competency catalog <standardized_competency_catalog>`, an instance-wide catalog from which instructors can import competencies into their course.